KaiTheRedNinja/Jumbleum/Notes.docc/NP/NP.md

 > Definition: IPL: In-Person Learning

+> Definition: HBL: Home-Based Learning

 > Definition: OAL: Online Asynchronous Learning

 > Definition: OSL: Online Synchronous Learning (conducted online and live)

+OAL lessons should be done on the HBL day BEFORE the week's IPL lesson.
+The HBL lesson may be in the prior week.

+Tutorial assignments are generally not handed in nor graded - however, you should still do them.

 ### PoliteMall